terencehonles/mailman/src/mailman/docs/START.rst

     % bin/docs

-(You will get warnings which you can safely ignore.)
+(You might get warnings which you can safely ignore.)
 Then visit

     parts/docs/mailman/build/mailman/docs/README.html